10 Unintentionally Funny Songs

 Hulk Hogan - Hulkster in Heaven

 We live in a strange world where we have a sad song about a wrestler's super fan.
-Looking further into it on wikipedia, it's actually sort of a sad story.
+Though, looking further into it on wikipedia, it's actually sort of a sad story.
 It was made in honor of a make-a-wish kid with a ringside seat that died before the match began.
 But that doesn't make the lyrics for this any less unintentionally cheesy.
+And out of context, it's a bit humorous.

 Which song did you find to be the funniest?